Bernard Groveman, CFA

 When evaluating potential investments, Bernie values:

-- Good management focused on building shareholder value, logically deploying free cash flow, employing conservative accounting, and responsible compensation
+- Good management focused on building shareholder value, logically deploying free cash flow, and employing conservative accounting and responsible compensation.

-- An attractive valuation, defined as a minimum 50% estimated total return in a three-year timespan
+- An attractive valuation, defined as a minimum of 50% total return in a three-year timespan.